Athletic training: Referring

 In certain instances, patients and clients may require treatment or consultation that falls beyond the scope of an athletic trainer's expertise.
 In such cases, the athletic trainer's responsibility is to make appropriate referrals to other healthcare professionals.
-Various supporting health services may be utilized, including school health services, nurses, physicians, dentists, podiatrists, physician's assistants, physical therapists, strength and conditioning specialists, biomechanists, exercise physiologists, nutritionists, psychologists, massage therapists, occupational therapists, emergency medical technicians, paramedics, chiropractors, orthopedists, prosthesis experts, equipment personnel, referees, or social workers.
+Various supporting health services may be utilized, including school health services, nurses, physicians, dentists, podiatrists, physician assistants, physical therapists, strength and conditioning specialists, biomechanists, exercise physiologists, nutritionists, psychologists, massage therapists, occupational therapists, emergency medical technicians, paramedics, chiropractors, orthopedists, prosthesis experts, equipment personnel, referees, or social workers.

 NATA code of ethics

 "The National Athletic Trainers' Association Code of Ethics states the principles of ethical behavior that should be followed in the practice of athletic training.
 It is intended to establish and maintain high standards and professionalism for the athletic training profession."

 Education

 Undergraduate general studies

 The content of the courses will vary based upon the institute and professor, but there are some general subject matters that any AT should know including human and exercise physiology, kinesiology, anatomy, and nutrition.
 These subjects are commonly studied to increase knowledge regarding athletic training.

 Physiology "is the scientific study of functions and mechanisms in a living system".
 More in-depth studies of physiology is between human and exercise physiology.
 Human Physiology is more anatomical structures, exercise physiology is physical exercise conditions and treatments.
 Kinesiology "identifies stress in our muscles and uses relaxation techniques to release tension and improve our mood, health, and overall well-being" Used in athletic training, focuses more on muscle anatomy and sport focused rehabilitation.
 Human anatomy studies the structures on the body including muscular systems, organs, respiratory, bone anatomy, veins, and arteries.
 This also includes physical examinations of the extremities.
 Which will include injury recognition, treatment, taping, bracing, and care.
 After the examination an AT might have to perform acute care of injury.
 This is implemented when dealing with trauma and illnesses sustained during sport participation.
 This includes field evaluation of medical emergencies, such as cessation of breathing or circulation, shock, concussion, and spinal injury.
 After performing care, somewhere down the road athletic trainers may have to provide rehabilitation strategies to go through with the athlete.
 ATs need to know about basic nutritional principles and concepts that lead to an athlete's personal health, relationship with food and overall optimal health.
 How a student eats is influential on their recovery time and overall athletic performance.